FAQs

 Registrations can take up to 48-72 hours to be processed.

 We hope you are happy with the services provided at our surgery.
-If you wish to comment or make any suggestions for improving the services, please bring them to the attention of the practice manager.
+If you wish to comment or make any suggestions for improving the services, please click on the smiley faces to let us know how you feel.
+If you would like to complain about our services, please put this in writing and bring this to the attention of the practice manager.

-Complaints can be made in writing or by emailing the practice at swlccg.brigstockfamilypractice@nhs.net, please put the subject title as Complaint FAO Practice Manager.
+Complaints should not be made verbally in person and should be sent via email toswlicb.brigstockfamilypractice@nhs.net, please put the subject title as Complaint FAO Practice Manager or brought in person.

 We do not routinely inform you of results but ask you to ring the practice about a week after a test.
 The receptionists will inform you of the result and whether you need to see or discuss the result with the doctor or nurse.
 Please ring after 1.00 pm if possible.